 British royalty fever has been running rampant ever since there was British royalty.
-But these days, all the fuss over Prince George and Princess Charlotte has made monarchy-watching even more of an international hobby.
+But these days, all the fuss over marriages and babies has made monarchy-watching even more of an international hobby.

 In this series of articles on “WOW Experiences,” we spotlight the special experiences you can look forward to when you book a trip via a WOW List expert.
 Below, see what Jane McCrum, one of Wendy’s Trusted Travel Experts for the United Kingdom, can make happen.
 If you’ve taken a trip arranged by Jane, please add your review to help other travelers.

 The What: Hanging out with the British Royal family.

 The Where and When: In and around London from late May through early July.